 By using data from pre/post assessments in reading and math, benchmark testing, STAR data, and other teacher assessments, students are grouped according to need.
 Flexible grouping based on the needs assessments allow different teachers within the grade level to focus on specific skills using a watch list.
 Students' progress on specific skills will be discussed in weekly Professional Learning Communities (PLC) meetings.
-Power Analytics and Study Island programs will be used to monitor the progress of the students on the watch list and any interventions will be noted.
+Performance Matters will be used to monitor the progress of the students on the watch list and any interventions will be noted.

-Students identified through the watch list in grades 1-5 receive one-on-one tutoring in reading and/or math for fifteen minutes two times per week through grade level intensives.
+Students identified through the watch list in grades 1-5 have the opportunity to receive small group tutoring in reading and math for 30-45 minutes two times per week.
 The student selection is flexible in order to meet the needs of all students based on data.